Equation of time: Right ascension calculation

-Equation of time
+Final calculation

 The equation of time is obtained by substituting the result of the right ascension calculation into an equation of time formula.
 Here Δt(M) = M + λ_{p} − α[λ(M)] is used; in part because small corrections (of the order of 1 second), that would justify using E, are not included, and in part because the goal is to obtain a simple analytical expression.
 Using two-term approximations for λ(M) and α(λ) allows Δt to be written as an explicit expression of two terms, which is designated Δt_{ey} because it is a first order approximation in e and in y.